medic/cht-docs/content/en/apps/guides/onboarding/_index.md

 - **CHT Instance**: Set the `app_host` string to be the URL of your training instance, otherwise it will in effect be the same as using the production app.
 - **Launcher icons**: Consider using completely different icons, or at least change the color of the launcher icons.
 - **App name**: Provide a noticeably different name to the training app.
 Since app names are often cut short on Android devices, make the change at beginning of the text.
 For example, `[TRAINING] CHW App` would be better than `CHW App [TRAINING VERSION]`, since the latter may only display as `CHW App...`.
 - **Border & Message**: Consider adding a distinctive border and message when using the training app.
-This might be done in a more automated way in future versions of CHT Android, and in the meantime can be [modelled after this example]().
+This might be done in a more automated way in future versions of CHT Android, and in the meantime can be [modeled after this example](https://github.com/medic/cht-android/commit/8d077ed08dc3889ef1f4e3bad7231931bca55d87).

    ![CHT with border](border.png)